Carpet vs Hardwood Lifetime Cost Calculator

 5. Enter hardwood lifespan.
 Many hardwood floors can last 30 years or more with proper care.
 Use a conservative estimate if you are unsure.

 6. Add refinishing cost and interval.
-Use a typical refinishing quote and how often you expect to refinish based on wear and appearance (for example, every 7–10 years in busy spaces).
+Use a typical refinishing quote and how often you expect to refinish based on wear and appearance, such as every 7 to 10 years in busy spaces.

 7. Enter annual hardwood maintenance.
 Include things like occasional repairs, special cleaners, or protective pads, averaged on a per-year basis.